 Here are all the COVID-19 entry requirements for Germany in 2021 that travelers need to know before booking.

 Countries Permitted To Visit Germany For Tourism

-Residents of the following countries may enter Germany for tourism
+Residents of the following countries may enter Germany without restrictions

 - New Zealand

 - Saudi Arabia

 Visitors from countries NOT listed above can only visit Germany if they are fully vaccinated.

 Unvaccinated travelers from all other countries may be eligible to enter Germany if they have an imperative need for doing so.

 Further, save for very special cases, travelers coming from the following countries are currently banned due to fears of the Omicron virus: